 Personal Credit Scores and Business Ratings

-Personal FICO scores range from 350 to 850, and lenders use it as a gauge of ability to pay personal and household debts such as credit cards, car loans and mortgage loans.
+Personal FICO scores range from 350 to 850, and lenders use it as a gauge of the ability to pay personal and household debts such as credit cards, car loans, and mortgage loans.
 The FICO score has five basic factors as listed below.
 Lenders use personal credit reports to assess how well a borrower handles debt and payment obligations.

 - Payment history: 35 percent

 - What kind of credit you currently use, such as trade accounts: 10 percent

 Personal credit scores are the universal starting point for business loans.
 One should always bear in mind that the score is a snapshot, not a fixed figure.
 It can change daily, and it can swing up and down over a period.
 You can act to build a stronger credit score.
 Some helpful tips include paying bills early and never late.
 You should review the current credit information and challenge any debt that seems irregular.
 Disputing the information can help your credit rating particularly if the information contains erroneous negative information.

 Businesses may have an easier time getting an application approval from an online lender.
 Their standards are not as rigid as the bank standards are, and online lenders work faster than banks to complete their reviews.
 Online lenders consider the same basic set of credit factors such as credit history and credit scores, but they may factor in things like bankruptcies with supporting or explanatory material presented by the borrower.
 Online lenders may accept applications with some problems, but the trade-off is in higher business loan rates.